shashank-srikant/data-nlp-vision-exercise/README.md

 ## Expected deliverables and evaluation criteria
 - Have a working prototype of the task described below.
 - (We will) assess how well you scope and assess the different components involved which will solve this problem
 - Assess how you divide your labor into the components you identify.
-Remember, there's a time budget of ~2 days.
+Remember, there's a time budget of a few days.
 - Assess how you wiggle out of situations when you're stuck.
 - Assess how well you communicate and let all stakeholders know of your progress.